sejal129/sejal129/README.md

 ---
 ## Hola Amigo👋

-I am Sejal Choudhary, a Computer Science and Engineering Undergrad at Banasthali Vidyapith :student:.
+I am Sejal Choudhary, Software Engineer at HSBC.
 I am a Programmer, and always excited to learn new stuffs.
 ```
 Programmer (noun): A machine that turns coffee into code.
 ```